ladybirdweb/faveo-probe/README.md

 That's it.
 If you have any questions or need our assistance, please get in touch: [http://www.faveohelpdesk.com/contact-us/](http://www.faveohelpdesk.com/contact-us/).

-You can also check <a href="https://github.com/ladybirdweb/faveo-testing-tools" target="_blank">Faveo Testing Tools</a> here these will help you troubleshoot issues with Faveo installation and usage.
+You can also check <a href="https://github.com/ladybirdweb/faveo-testing-tools" target="_blank">Faveo Testing Tools</a>, these will help you troubleshoot issues with Faveo installation and usage.